-As of June 1, 2015 and 2014, the actuarial accrued liability for benefits was \$257.4 million and \$235.8 million, respectively.
+As of June 1, 2016 and 2015, the actuarial accrued liability for benefits was \$270.2 million and \$257.4 million, respectively.
 Whereas, no legislation has been enacted to establish a dedicated trust for these funds, the aforementioned accrued liability remains unfunded.
 However, during 2012, in an effort to mitigate possible future rate impact related to any enacted legislation, the Authority has established an undedicated reserve for this purpose.
-As of May 31, 2016, the undedicated reserve is \$17.0 million.
+As of May 31, 2017 and 2016, the undedicated reserve is \$25.2 million and \$17.0 million, respectively.

-As of June 1, 2015 and 2014, the covered payroll (annual payroll of active employees covered by the plan) was \$40.3 million and \$39.1 million, respectively, and the ratio of unfunded actuarial liability to covered payroll 638.7% and 603.0% for each respective year.
+As of June 1, 2016 and 2015, the covered payroll (annual payroll of active employees covered by the plan) was \$42.7 million and \$40.3 million, respectively, and the ratio of unfunded actuarial liability to covered payroll 632.9% and 638.7% for each respective year.
 The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multi-year trend information about the retiree healthcare plan.